LouisBensard/Stratos-iOSAppCode-PUBLIC/README.md

 - [Swift Code Samples](/Code/Swift/)
 - [Python Code Samples](/Code/Python/)
 - [TypeScript Code Samples](/Code/TypeScript/)

-## V - Contributing 🤝

-We welcome contributions to the Stratos project.
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## VI - Contact 📬
 For more information on this project, please reach out at [contact@stratos-fly.com](mailto:contact@stratos-fly.com).